 Another important federal law that you’ll want to familiarize yourself with is the CAN-SPAM act.
 Under this act, businesses cannot send unwanted text messages to cell phone numbers, not including messages related to transactions or relationships.
 Under this law recipients of messages must also be able to identify the message as an add, and be able to opt-out.

-The state-level is one of the most important and complicated when it comes to compliance.
-Depending on the state you in, regulations may be more or less stringent, but they are all equally as important to abide by.
+The state level is one of the most important and complicated when it comes to compliance.
+Depending on the state you are in, regulations may be more or less stringent, but they are all equally as important to abide by.
 For example, California state law under the California Consumer Privacy Act (CCPA) can affect how messages are sent and what they can include.

-While there is an endless amount of state laws we could touch on here, it’s best to familiarize yourself with the laws that could affect your text message marketing plans in the state that you operate in.
+While there is an endless amount of state laws we could touch on here, it’s best to familiarize yourself with the laws that could affect your text message marketing plans in the state in which you operate.

 With all of these laws and regulations, making sure you’re compliant may seem like a daunting task, but avoiding legal fees and adhering to the various laws and regulations is actually much easier than it sounds.